Join an AEA Committee!

 How do I find out when the AEA committee I’m interested is in meeting next?

 You have to sign up first, then Equity’s staff will let you know when the next meeting is.
-This is something we think AEA could improve.

 Do I get to vote right away?